MicrosoftDocs/customer-insights/topics/preview/reports.md

 ---
-title: Real-time usage report
+title: View reports in Product Insights
 author: ruthaisabokhae
-description: Use the real-time usage report to monitor current activity on your site. ms.author: ruthai ms.date: 07/31/2020 ms.service: product-insights
+description: Use the available reports to monitor activity on your site. ms.author: ruthai ms.date: 07/31/2020 ms.service: product-insights